clearytv/fy_raw_compress_3/docs/forever_yours_compression_spec.md

 Build a script, CLI tool, or drag-and-drop utility that:
 1. Accepts input files or folders
 2. Applies the above encoding
-3. Names output intelligently (e.g. adds `_24mbps` suffix)
+3. **Preserves the original filename**
-4. Optionally stores output in a user-selected folder
+4. Optionally stores output in a user-selected or auto-structured folder